LuiseFreese/blog/bookings-cortana-findtime.md

 ## Feedback and what's next

-Using a combination of different tools to for different workloads helps me getting the most out of my day - which can be quite busy.
+Using a combination of different tools for different workloads helps me getting the most out of my day - which can be quite busy.
 I would love to know how you schedule your meetings, protect your focus time and manage to get your work done!
 Which tools do you use, which approaches help you?